Fetal Alcohol Spectrum Disorder (FASD)

 With permission, the child’s school is contacted and asked to complete standardised questionnaires in addition to holding a telephone or video consultation to learn more about how they manage in the school environment.

-The assessment is usually conducted one-to-one with the child, while their parent or carer sits in the waiting area.
+Some parts of the assessment are conducted one-to-one with the child while their parent or carer sits in the waiting area, and others are conducted with a parent or carer in the room.
 We are very used to seeing children who may be anxious, and we will do everything we can to reassure them.
 If they need their parent or carer in the room initially, this can be accommodated.
-The assessment involves the use of standardised tools, which vary according to the child’s age and ability.
-The tools all measure different cognitive areas so that an overall picture can be formed.
+The assessment involves using standardised tools, which vary according to the child’s age and ability.
+The tools all measure different cognitive, language, or developmental domains to form an overall picture.

-After the assessment is completed, a debrief session with parents or carers is conducted to discuss how the child managed the session, and to provide an overall impression.
+After the assessment is completed, a debrief session with parents or carers is conducted to discuss how the child managed the session, and to provide an overall impression if we are able to.

 Where else can I read about FASD?